sheringugi/rust_warp_mvp/README.md

 ## 1. Title & Objective

 **Title:**
-Prompt-Powered Kickstart: A Beginner's Toolkit for Rust
+**Prompt-Powered Kickstart: A Beginner's Toolkit for Rust and Warp**

 **Objective:**
-This toolkit documents the journey of learning Rust for backend development, as part of the Moringa AI Capstone Project.
+This toolkit documents the journey of learning Rust for backend development.
 It showcases a learning progression, starting with a basic command-line application and evolving into a simple web application.

 The goal is to provide a clear and replicable guide for a beginner to:
 *   Set up a Rust development environment.